 Expect Soybean futures to trade sideways to down: Angel Commodities

-According to Angel Commodities, Soybean futures are expected sideways to down on supply pressure and good monsoon forecast.
+According to Angel Commodities, Soybean futures are expected sideways to down as Oil mils are active on lower levels to maintain the parity of oil and meal.

 Angel Commodities' report on Soybean